GMKPoonLab/Ets-1/README.md

    - R-scripts

-      -Contains all the associated R scripts for the project (block averaging+SD).
+      - Contains all the associated R scripts for the project (block averaging+SD).
 R scripts are wrapped in a shell enviorment to allow for user input.

     - bash-scripts